rwdavies/mspbwt/README.md

 And we can re-map that so that each column has values that start at 1, and increment by 1, such that the number of remapped i's is >= i + 1 (e.g. there are more 1's than 2's, and more 2's than 3's, etc) (called hapMatcher)
 Now for reasons not covered here, values not remapped are set to a 0 Now we use this hapMatcher as input to build the mspbwt indices, along with a helper list called all_symbols with a description of what symbols are found in each grid, and how many of them
-In building the indices, all 0's are re-mapped to the highest value observed in a given grid (e.g. if in the first grid we see (normal) values of 1,2,3,4, and there are some 0's, those are stored in hapMatcher as 0's, but used in building the indices as 5's)
+In building the indices, all 0's are re-mapped to the highest value observed in a given grid (e.g. if in the first grid we see (normal) values of 1,2,3,4, and there are some 0's, those are stored in hapMatcher as 0's, but used in building the indices as 5's).
+These are stored in all_symbols in the final row with the same value as the first
 For matching, for some new Z in binary representation, this can be mapped to the new hapMatcher symbol base, in a straightforward way, except for two cases
 In the case that Z can't be mapped to the non-zero values, but there are 0 values, it is set to 0 In the case that Z can't be mapped to the non-zero values, and there are no 0 values, a closest match is found